 Early in the 1996, a group of concerned Savannah ministers conducted a homeless needs assessment, which revealed a dire situation in need of prompt attention.
 The ministers quickly sought guidance to find out how they and their congregations could work to alleviate homelessness in Savannah by turning to the National Interfaith Hospitality Network (IHN) in New Jersey.
-In September, a team from the National IHN came to Savannah to talk with them about how their innovative program was successfully helping to alleviate homelessness among families with children, and to offer assistance from the national level.
-Consequently, in October, the same group of ministers gathered together 40 interested community members to hear the National IHN’s founder, Karen Olsen, share IHN’s origin story and explain how the program could begin to be implemented in Savannah.
-Olsen’s presentation proved so informative and inspirational that the group enthusiastically agreed to meet again the very next month to discuss how to get started.
+Later in the year, the same group of ministers gathered together 40 interested community members to hear the National IHN’s founder, Karen Olsen, share IHN’s origin story and explain how the program could begin to be implemented in Savannah.

 In September 1998, IHN of Coastal Georgia appointed its first director, Steve Thorton.
 At long last, the affiliate was ready to begin the actual process of moving a family from homelessness to independence and self-reliance.
 St. Thomas was excited to have the honor of being the first Host Church to graciously welcome a homeless family as their guests in October 1998.